Greece seeks new EU loan deal in race to avert collapse

 The aim is for Eurogroup ministers meeting on Saturday to be in a position to recommend a loan, and some emergency bridging finance, which a full summit of the 28 EU leaders would approve on Sunday if they are satisfied with Greek reform commitments.

-That is a big ‘if’, both due to Athens’ chequered record and because many of the liberalisation measures required run counter to the leftist ideology of Tsipras’ Syriza party.
+That is a big ‘if’, both due to Athens’ checkered record and because many of the liberalization measures required run counter to the leftist ideology of Tsipras’ Syriza party.

 The prime minister promised to deliver detailed reform plans on Thursday and avoided the angry rhetoric that has alienated many European partners.
-He did however criticise attempts to “terrorise” Greeks into voting for “never-ending austerity”.
+He did however criticize attempts to “terrorize” Greeks into voting for “never-ending austerity”.

 European Council President Donald Tusk reiterated that the final deadline for Greece to submit convincing reform plans and start implementing them was this week.